-All accredited persons must ensure that scheme participants conducting work on their behalf comply with the Code of Conduct.
+All accredited persons must ensure that scheme participants conducting work on their behalf comply with the VEU code of conduct.

-It is not sufficient to rely on a statement from the scheme participant's that no telephone or doorknocking was used for marketing or lead generation for these activities.
-We expect that you would use effective controls to ensure that the bans have not been breached, including the setting of appropriate contractual terms with your scheme participants, and having adequate training and audit arrangements in place.
+It is not sufficient to rely on a statement from the scheme participant that no telephone or doorknocking was used for marketing or lead generation for these activities.
+We expect effective controls to ensure that the bans have not been breached, including the setting of proper contractual terms with your scheme participants, and having adequate training and audit arrangements in place.